openedx/open-edx-proposals/oeps/processes/oep-0021-proc-deprecation.rst

   the old implementation should be deprecated and then removed in favor of the new.
-* Static analysis or runtime analysis shows that the code is never executed on your open edX instance.
+* Static analysis or runtime analysis shows that the code is never executed on your Open edX instance.
 If so, it should be removed (if no one in the community requires it) or should become a pluggable extension since it's not core to all instances.
 * There is a legacy feature that never really saw the light of the day or was